Zyahko/RealDeviceMap-RaidBillBoard/README.md

 # TO-DO
 - Add Gym Owner/Team
 - ~~Add Raid Boss Moveset~~
-- Add gps link to gym name
+- ~~Add gps link to gym name~~

 # Thanks
-Credit to SkOODaT for the geofence syntax for the sql statement and the refresh page code
+Credit to SkOODaT for the geofence syntax for the sql statement and the refresh page code Credit to CRAKD for the google maps hyperlink to the gym name